 Strolling along the waterfront past the port, a 25-minute walk (which is lovely all by itself) will lead you to the deep-blue water and pebbled shore of Pokonji Dol Beach.
 This is probably the best beach within walking distance from Hvar Town.

 Did you know Croatia’s beaches are pebble, not sand?
 At first, I was slightly disappointed, because it meant I had to fork out for a sun lounger for the afternoon, but this turned out to be one of my most pleasant surprises!

 Since I was suffering so much from the heat, I decided be extravagant and hire an umbrella too.
 You really should do this!
 I can’t imagine how burnt and dehydrated I would’ve been if I hadn’t had the shade from my umbrella.
 It was worth every penny.

-Hiring a sunbed will set you back between 80 and 100 kn (€10-€13) for the day, and an umbrella will cost a little bit extra.
-Yeah, it’s not cheap, but this is the Dalmatian island of the rich and famous, remember!
+Hiring a sunbed will set you back between €10-€13 for the day, and an umbrella will cost a little bit extra.
+Yeah, it’s not cheap, but let’s not forget that this is the Croatian island of the rich and famous!

 The water here is so delicious and refreshing!
 Every half-hour or so I took a dip to cool off, and I just couldn’t get over how blue the water was!
-It looked like dye had been put in it, it was so vibrant!
+It looked like blue dye had been put in it, it was so vibrant!

 Fancy something more active?
-If you’re looking to explore the gorgeous Pakleni Islands surrounding Hvar, you’re in the perfect place!
-You can book onto a Pakleni Islands Sailing Tour for the afternoon, which costs around €67, or an Afternoon Kayaking Tour of the islands, which costs around €58.
+Sure thing – the gorgeous Pakleni Islands are just a stone’s throw away.
+Join a Pakleni Islands Sailing Tour for the afternoon, or for even more activity, an Afternoon Kayaking Tour of the islands.

 Hula Hula Beach Bar!

 Situated right on the oceanfront, Hula Hula is full of young travellers kicking back with a few drinks.
-You can come here at any time of day (they have huge sunbeds to sip your drinks on), and can kind of just treat it as an extension of the beach, but with funky music and a bar on hand!
+You can come here at any time of day (they have huge sunbeds to sip your drinks on), and can kind of treat it as an extension of the beach, but with funky music and a bar nearby!